A homogeneous second-order descent method for nonconvex optimization: Introduction

 \subsection{Our contribution}

-In this paper, we introduce a new second-order method (\cref{alg.main alg}) and analyze its convergence rate.
-Firstly, we ``homogenize'' the local quadratic approximation $m_k(d)$.
-Our motivation originated in semidefinite relaxations of quadratic programming \cite{sturm_cones_2003,ye_new_2003} and find ''negative curvature'' even when the Hessian matrix is near positive semidefinite.
-Then, we show the resulting problem is essentially an eigenvalue problem and can be solved by the random starting Lanczos algorithm \cite{kuczynski_estimating_1992}, which allows a dimension-independent complexity of $\tilde O((n+1)^2\epsilon^{-1/4})$ in high probability.
-We demonstrate that the leftmost eigenvalue of the homogenized matrix is always negative; namely, the ``homogenized negative curvature" exists.
-Similar to the gradient descent method, where a first-order stationary point is reached by moving along the negative gradient direction, we can attain a second-order stationary point by \textit{exclusively} moving along the direction corresponding to the homogenized negative curvature.
+Motivated by the homogenization technique to obtain semidefinite relaxations of quadratic programming \cite{sturm_cones_2003,ye_new_2003}, we propose a homogenized version of the local quadratic approximation $m_k(d)$.
+We show that the resulting problem is essentially an eigenvalue problem and can be solved by the random-starting Lanczos algorithm \cite{kuczynski_estimating_1992}, which allows a dimension-independent complexity of $\tilde O(n(n+1)\epsilon^{-1/4})$ with high probability.
+We demonstrate that the leftmost eigenvalue of the homogenized matrix is always negative; namely, the ``homogenized negative curvature" exists even when the original Hessian is near positive semidefinite.
+Similar to the gradient descent method, where a first-order stationary point is reached by moving along the negative gradient direction, we can attain a second-order stationary point by \emph{exclusively} moving along the direction corresponding to the homogenized negative curvature.